kanewilliamsbusiness07-debug/PWP1/TROUBLESHOOTING_AUTH.md

 **Solution:**
 1. The password hash might be incorrect
-2. Re-seed the database: `npx prisma db seed`
+2. Re-seed the database: `npm run seed:dynamodb`
 3. Or reset the password hash in the database

 ### Issue 4: "Account is locked"